MajdsamerAskar/MajdsamerAskar.github.io/docs/about/README.md

 - 💡 Learning new technologies
 - 🎮 Gaming in my free time
 - 📚 Reading tech blogs
-- 🎵 Listening to music while coding
+- 🎵 Listening to music

 ---